Publisher newsletters earn a 22% open rate, according to market benchmarks.

 TheSkimm is an American media company, and it provides a subscription-based newsletter.
 Their newsletter is a digest of news stories centering around culture, politics, tech, and more.
 Their news stories are short and simple, and they even provide exciting video and audio breaking down of points.

 What’s special about the newsletter: TheSkimm’s email marketing newsletter breaks down current happenings and important news in a conveniently digestible manner.
-It is delivered to subscribers daily in the morning so that subscribers can begin their days with updates and information.
+Everyday in morning you can delivered to subscribers.
+Subscribers can begin their days with updates and information.

 If readers wish to learn more, TheSkimm perfectly amalgamates embedded links that lead to more detailed information.
 Besides keeping a strategic flow of content, it keeps the tone of content light and includes a quote of the day at the top of each email.